Seven Sages of Meishan: Records of Li Bing and Son's Water Control

-Another early version, found in the Records of Li Bing and Son's Water Control (灌志文征·李冰父子治水记), shifts the central role to Li Erlang.
-Li Erlang is a legendary figure based on the second son of Li Bing, the historical Qin-era governor of Shu famous for his irrigation projects.
-In this telling, Li Erlang, a keen hunter, is commanded by his father to slay a dragon.
-He is assisted in this task by seven friends, who are explicitly identified as the legendary Meishan Seven Sages.
-This version transforms the seven from subordinates of a historical official into companions of a proto-deity.
+Another version appears in the Records of Li Bing and Son's Water Control (灌志文征·李冰父子治水记).
+In this account, the main character is Li Erlang, a legendary figure based on the second son of Li Bing, the historical governor of Shu during the Qin dynasty.
+Li Erlang is described as a skilled hunter.
+His father orders him to kill a dragon, and seven friends help him.
+The seven friends are identified as the Meishan Seven Sages.

 Comprehensive Collection of Deities from the Three Religions

-One version of their origin story, recorded in texts such as the Comprehensive Collection of Deities from the Three Religions, centers on a historical figure from the Sui dynasty, Zhao Yu.
-Zhao Yu served as the prefect of Jia Prefecture—located in present-day Leshan, Sichuan—a region historically known as Meishan.
-According to legend, the region was terrorized by a ferocious flood dragon.
-Prefect Zhao Yu, renowned for his courage and virtue, entered the waters to slay the beast, accompanied by seven loyal subordinates.
-In recognition of their heroic deeds, these seven men came to be venerated as the Seven Sages of Mont Mei (眉山七圣).
+Another version appears in texts such as the Comprehensive Collection of Deities from the Three Religions.
+It concerns Zhao Yu, a historical figure from the Sui dynasty.
+Zhao Yu was the prefect of Jia Prefecture, in present-day Leshan, Sichuan, an area historically associated with Meishan.
+According to the legend, a flood dragon was causing trouble in the area.
+Zhao Yu entered the water and killed the dragon, accompanied by seven of his followers.
+The seven men were later worshipped as the Seven Sages of Meishan (眉山七圣).